philips-software/docker-ci-scripts/README.md

 - When pushing to docker.io, the description is updated with the `readme.md` file.
 - If required, a provenance file is created according to the [SLSA.dev](https://slsa.dev) specifications.

+In every docker container there are two files:
+* `TAGS` - contains all tags associated with this container at time it was build.
+* `REPO` - contains a link to the github repository with the commit sha.

 ## Contents

 * [Description](#description)